unixpariah/freedesktop-sound/README.md

 ## Running tests

-To run tests, it's recommended to use Docker Compose, which offers images for fhs compliant and not compliant distributions:
+To run tests, it's recommended to use docker, there are images for fhs compliant and not compliant distributions:

 ```
-docker compose up
+just test
 ```